Tienerklanken

 Tienerklanken (English: Teen Sounds) was a Belgian Dutch language pop music television programme.
 It was broadcast from 1963 to 1973, running on the Vlaamse Radio- en Televisieomroeporganisatie Belgian television network.
-It showcased European and American stars of the pop, rock and rhythm and blues genres, such as Jacques Brel, The Rolling Stones, Jimi Hendrix and Pink Floyd.
+It showcased European and American stars of the pop, rock and rhythm and blues genres, such as Jacques Brel, The Rolling Stones, Queen, having their first appearance outside of the UK, The Jimi Hendrix Experience and Pink Floyd.
 The show also had segments dealing with controversial counterculture revolution topics, such as drugs and sex.